MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 Comments
 --------

-Your comments about B-ON are welcome.
-Please send them by email to ``contact@microej.com``, with B-ON as subject.
+Your comments about BON are welcome.
+Please send them by email to ``contact@microej.com``, with BON as subject.

 Requirements
 ------------